 - Insurance policies

 If you plan to be the one to file for divorce, ensure that you have copies of these items prior to filing.
 Divorcing a controlling spouse could be a separate issue that will make obtaining these documents more difficult.
 To gain access to the information you need, you will need to come up with a ruse, such as preparing for a future health emergency.

 2. Gain access to funds.

 It is no secret that divorce can be a costly experience.
-Hiring an attorney, a certified divorce financial analyst, a mediator, or any other type of counsel comes with a price tag.
+Hiring an attorney, a certified divorce financial analyst (CDFA), a mediator, or any other type of counsel comes with a price tag.
 It is not uncommon for a stay-at-home mom to lack access to the marital funds, so a critical first step is finding a way around this problem.

 When you lack regular access to your marital accounts, you may need to secretly stash cash away from the eyes of your spouse.
 Sneaky methods include requesting cash back at the grocery store or storing it up on hidden gift cards; they may give you the financial advantage you need.
 You may also want to take advantage of learning about your marital finances while you can.
 Find a way to gain the most realistic picture of your current finances, whether you need to look at bank statements, tax returns, or anything you find lying around.

 Chances are you have some idea about what your expenses are as a married couple.
 Mortgages or rent, utilities, phone bills, and all of the other necessities of daily life now need to be multiplied to reflect two separate households.
 The ultimate goal in this stage is to craft a realistic number and expectation for your monthly expenses.
 How much will you need to earn to make ends meet as a newly single mom?

 Remember, in all likelihood, child support will not cover all expenses or bills for the month, though it may offer some assistance.